CX-Box/cxbox-doc/docs/widget/type/groupinghierarchy/groupinghierarchy.md

 `Grouping Hierarchy` mode features :

+!!!
+Attention
+    This widget is not recommended for large datasets because selected rows are stored in memory.
+    The recommended maximum number of rows is less than 1000.

 * All data should be sourced from the backend (e.g., with a backend page size set to 1000), grouping is handled in-memory on the front end.